The Sleeping Woman

 The Sleeping Woman (La mujer dormida) is a 2024 psychological thriller film directed by Laura Alvea which stars Almudena Amor and Javier Rey alongside Amanda Goldsmith.

 Plot

 The plot concerns about a love triangle, following Ana, an auxiliary nurse developing a romantic attraction towards Agustín (the husband of the patient in a vegetative state she is in charge of taking care).
-Ana is ensuingly disturbed by supernatural developments around her.
+Ana is disturbed by supernatural developments around her.

 Production

 The film was produced by La Claqueta PC and Coming Soon Films with the participation of RTVE and TVE3 and support from ICAA and Junta de Andalucía.
 Shooting locations included the island of Gran Canaria and Seville.

 Release

 The film was selected as the closing film of the 6th Ibero-American Film Festival Miami for a 9 February 2024 premiere.
 It also made it to the non-competitive slate of the 27th Málaga Film Festival's official selection.
-Distributed by Filmax, it will be released theatrically in Spain on 31 May 2024.
+Distributed by Filmax, it was set to be released theatrically in Spain on 31 May 2024.
 Lighthouse Home Entertainment acquired German rights to the film.
 The film also sold to India and subcontinent (BookMyShow), Taiwan (Cai Chang International), South Korea (Behind the Scene Company) and Indonesia (Sun Pictures).